Personal loans

 Do I need a good credit score to get a personal loan?

-You may be able to get a personal loan with bad credit, but it will affect how much you can borrow and the amount of interest you’ll be charged.
+No, you may still be able to get a personal with bad credit, but it will affect how much you can borrow and the amount of interest you’ll be charged.
+Some lenders may not lend to you if you have bad credit, so you may have less choice.

 Can you be pre-approved for a personal loan?